medeiros/medeiros.github.io/_posts/2021-08-13-How-to-enable-remote-access-to-MySQL.md

 ## MySQL and Remote Access

 In order to access MySQL remotely, it is necessary to allow the origin IP, and then to grant permission in the database.

-To check which port MySQL is running:
+It is also important to know which port MySQL is running in the server.

 ## Check which port MySQL is running